Understanding Good Faith Estimates And Loan Estimates

 Note: While many lenders will transfer the servicing of your loan to another institution, Rocket Mortgage services most of the loans we originate.
 That means you’ll likely send your monthly mortgage payment to us if we underwrite your loan.

-Your Loan Estimate helps you get ready for what’s likely the biggest purchase of your life.
-It covers the math behind your mortgage so you can see what your home will cost you at closing and over the life of the loan.
-Now that you know what appears on a Loan Estimate, you’ll be better prepared to navigate the homebuying process.
+Your Loan Estimate helps you compare your options and financially prepare to buy a home.
+It shows you the costs behind your mortgage, so you’ll understand what you’ll pay at closing and over the life of the loan.
+Once you’ve received a Loan Estimate, you’ll be better prepared to navigate the home buying process.

-Since interest rates change often, it’s critical to have your finances organized so you can take advantage of the current affordable deals.
-So, if you’re ready to secure your mortgage loan, apply online with Rocket Mortgage today!
+Since interest rates change frequently, it’s critical to organize your finances so you can take advantage of the current affordable deals.
+So, if you’re ready to secure your mortgage loan, apply online today!